Sap1k/a3y17lte_manifest/README.md

 Copyright (C) 2017 Matthieu <g.matthieu49@gmail.com><br>
 Exynos7870 devs for their work

-Sap1k for new kernel and numerous other changes

 ## Contact

 If you want talk to me, here is my telegram :https://t.me/McFy49